RamRendezvous/so-many-registry-tweaks-for-windows-2024/README.md

 1. Clone the repository.
 2. Backup your registry.
-3. Choose the `.reg` file you need and merge it into your registry.
+3. Choose the `updated_optimized_hardened_dedup.reg` file you need and merge it into your registry.

 ---